Above: NRD's most popular consumer product - the Staticmaster® one inch wide brush (81,216 bytes)

 Click on image to see enlarged view (214,049 bytes).

-Up to 1956 the price list accompany each brush lists only two cartridges, and the appropriate refill was simple to determine since the brushes and their cartons bore no model numbers until about 1957, these were the 1 inch cartridge then selling for $2.50 and the 3 inch selling for $5.75.
-By 1959 the various replacement cartridges being offered included five different models listed as: 1S50 for $2.50, 1S200 priced at $3.70, the 3T125 for $4.95, 3R500 at $7.45, and 3T500 for $7.95 and these prices remained in effect throughout the production life of this style 3 inch brush; prices did not change for almost ten years!
+Up to 1956 the price list accompany each brush lists only two cartridges, and the appropriate refill was simple to determine since the brushes and their cartons bore no model numbers until about 1957, these were the 1-inch cartridge then selling for $2.50 and the 3-inch selling for $5.75.
+By 1959 the various replacement cartridges being offered included five different models listed as: 1S50 for $2.50, 1S200 priced at $3.70, the 3T125 for $4.95, 3R500 at $7.45, and 3T500 for $7.95 and these prices remained in effect throughout the production life of this style 3-inch brush; prices did not change for almost ten years!
 Note the replacement cartridge prices included postage for return delivery to the buyer.
-By as late a 1976 the prices of the complete new brushes too remained reasonable, the 3 inch model then selling for $15.00 while its replacement Polonium 210 cartridge alone cost $10.00.
+By as late a 1976 the prices of the complete new brushes too remained reasonable, the 3-inch model then selling for $15.00 while its replacement Polonium-210 cartridge alone cost $10.00.
 Retail prices of the brushes remained pretty consistent nationwide from 1949 well into the 1970s, and with few increases of cost.
-By 1985 variations of the selling prices become apparent, in 1985 for example the 1 inch brush sold for $9.85 at one camera store while another sold the same model brush for $14.95.
+By 1985 variations of the selling prices become apparent, for example the 1-inch brush was being sold for $9.85 at one camera store while another sold the same model brush for $14.95.

 Click on image to see enlarged view (306,707 bytes).